-Epling, who tends several hives at his own home in addition to working with offenders at the prison, said that two inmates who were released last year are now raising bees on the outside.
-“And it sounds like we have a future here with these inmates,” he said of the offenders he’s teaching now.
+Epling, who tends several hives at his own home in addition to working with inmates at the prison, said that two inmates who were released last year are now raising bees on the outside.
+“And it sounds like we have a future here with these inmates,” he said of the inmates he’s teaching now.
 “It’s a good thing.
 It works for everybody.”

 “A lot of the people who are incarcerated are struggling with the feeling of being thrown away and discarded by society,” she said.

-The beekeeper program and others like it can show offenders “there is value in every material and every resource and every animal and plant and certainly in every person,” she said.
+The beekeeper program and others like it can show inmates “there is value in every material and every resource and every animal and plant and certainly in every person,” she said.